4A616D6573/escapethedungeon.com/about.markdown

 - 1 or more focus points, either combat, encounter or a challenge.
 - A Game Masters Reference containing a number of pieces of information.

-Options can also be added with a daily 1d20 roll.
+Options can also be added with a 1d20 roll.

 | Roll | Option |
 |:--------| :--- |